 #2 How your child can become obese

-While genetics play a part in childhood obesity, a combination of environmental factors, unbalanced nutrition in diet, sedentary lifestyle and stress can also contribute to it.
+While genetics plays a part in childhood obesity, a combination of environmental factors, unbalanced nutrition in diet, sedentary lifestyle and stress can also contribute to it.

 #3 Breastfeed to reduce the odds of obesity at school age

 Breast milk protects against obesity in childhood and adulthood life.
-There are a few benefits of breast milk – it fulfils the nutritional needs for babies; the hormones present in breast milk helps prevent obesity; and it also contains appetite control substances which regulates food intake and energy balance.
+There are a few benefits of breast milk – it fulfills the nutritional needs for babies; the hormones present in breast milk help prevent obesity; and it also contains appetite control substances that regulate food intake and energy balance.

 #4 Childhood obesity and childhood diabetes